 Under the Hood

 The Charger's base engine is a 3.5-liter V-6 that produces 250 hp and 250 pounds-feet of torque.
-The 5.7-liter Hemi V-8 in the R/T issues 340 hp and 390 pounds-feet of torque.
+The 5.7-liter Hemi V-8 in the R/T makes 340 hp and 390 pounds-feet of torque.
 The V-8 can alternate between four- and eight-cylinder modes in order to boost fuel economy by as much as 20 percent.
 The Hemi V-8 produces 350 hp in Daytona R/T models.
 The Charger SRT8 holds the biggest engine, a 425-hp, 6.1-liter V-8.
 All models have a five-speed automatic transmission that incorporates an AutoStick feature for manual gear selection.

 It's not really in the same league as smaller sport sedans, but the Charger is a cut above traditional family sedans in terms of performance capabilities.
 With a Hemi V-8 and Touring suspension, the Charger R/T has a somewhat light feel, which seems a bit out of character.
 Response is quick and reasonably precise going around curves, but it doesn't feel entirely confident all the time.